 Action # Title Description Total Funds Contributing practice and more application on how to apply the skills within the core content areas.
 We expect that by providing all students with access to technology at home and at school will result in increased achievement in ELA and Math.
 4 Technology Infrastructure and Support Feedback from teachers and community members have identified a need for a more robust, reliable, and scalable digital network and technology devices and equipment to allow for students and teachers to use digital technology and resources in the classroom.
 Upgraded technology infrastructure and support will allow for better alignment of resources needed to learn in a 21st Century classroom environment.
 By providing staff with reliable technology and upgrading our infrastructure equipment, our classrooms will be set up with the technology and connectivity necessary to engage in online learning environments and increase exposure to digital foundational skills, digital communication, and access to supplemental curriculum resources.
 By providing additional technology in the classroom setting, students will have extended opportunities to practice their digital skills in order to demonstrate content and skill level understanding.
 Unduplicated student groups and students with disabilities will be able to access resources, disaggregate information digitally, process information, and articulate their understanding of content knowledge and standards without computer literacy being a hinderance to their learning process.
-It is anticipated that the increase of technology and infrastructure in classrooms will increase access to content information and resources, while helping all unduplicated student groups and students with disabilities demonstrate mastery of their content and skill level knowledge through various methods.
+It is anticipated that the increase of technology and infrastructure in classrooms will unduplicated student groups and students with disabilities will be able to arcs will be able to arcs will be able to access to content information and resources, while helping all unduplicated student groups and students with disabilities demonstrate mastery of their content and skill level knowledge through various methods.
 Being able to articulate their content knowledge will be facilitated by becoming proficient in the use of various technology tools and programs.
 As a result, unduplicated student groups and students with disabilities will have an increase opportunity to demonstrate grade level standards knowledge, as measured by local and state assessments.
-Local data shows growth in ELA and Math, while state data shows we have maintained performance in ELA and Math.
-We expect that by providing additional \$70,153.00 Yes
+Local data shows growth in ELA and Math, while state data s \$70,153.00 Yes